 For neurological centers

 Service coverage expansion and increased capacity of treated patients.

 - Reduced time from patient admission to stroke diagnostics and treatment (door-to-needle time) due to quick access to neurological care.

 - Minimized patient transfer expenses and risks (for patients who need non-surgical treatment) due to faster care delivery backed up with expert consulting at the emergency department of a local hospital.

 - Improved diagnostic accuracy in emergency care due to close collaboration with vascular neurologists.

 Telestroke software success highly depends on its ability to provide timely care.
-That’s how it can be ensured with technology:
+ScienceSoft's consultants defined factors helping to ensure it with technology: